-Step 7: Once you reach 55 (57 from April 2028), you can access your pension pot at any time.
-When you decide the time is right, you'll have plenty of options, including taking up to 25% of your pension pot as tax-free cash, subject to any allowances.
-See pages 21/22 for more details.
+Step 7: Once you reach 55, you can access your pension pot at any time.
+When you decide the time is right, you'll have plenty of options, including taking 25% of your pension pot tax-free.
+See pages 22 and 23 for more details.